Our Youth Empowerment Programs

 What the Program Does

-Since 2006 we have been fully supporting children who once resided at an orphanage in Tanzania and are now in secondary school and college.
-Beyond tuition, we may also provide other support (depending on need) ranging from meals, boarding, medical care and transport.
-This support makes it possible for them to focus on finishing their education and ultimately obtain careers.
+Since 2006, we have been fully supporting children who once lived in an orphanage in Tanzania and are now attending secondary school and college.
+Beyond covering tuition, we provide additional support—such as meals, boarding, medical care, and transportation—depending on each child’s needs.
+This comprehensive support enables them to focus on finishing their education and ultimately building successful careers.

 Who We Help